 Associate DIRECTOR Emerita

 William Schuller is a Boston-area arts administrator and artist.
 After graduating from Boston University magna cum laude with a degree in Art History, he joined the staff of the Suzuki School of Newton, where he has served as Operations Manager since 2010.
-Outside the Suzuki School, he is an active member of Boston's theater community, where he serves as an actor and artistic associate for the experimental theater laboratory Imaginary Beasts.
+Outside the Suzuki School, he is an active member of Boston's theater community, where he works as an actor, choreographer, and writer with numerous disparate theater companies and working artists.
 He is also a hobbyist Python programmer and a very amateur dancer.

 Karen Lourence, Clerk